111th Aviation Regiment (United States)

-The 111th Aviation Regiment is an army aviation regiment of the United States Army and the Florida National Guard.
+The 111th Aviation Regiment is a regiment of the Aviation Branch of the United States Army and the Florida National Guard.

 The Regiment was organized in the Florida Army National Guard as Company D, 26th Aviation Battalion and federally recognized on 1 September 1978 at Jacksonville.
-It was expanded, reorganized and redesignated on 2 October 1986 as the 419th Aviation Battalion, and redesignated on 1 October 1987 as the 111th Aviation, a parent regiment under the United States Army Regimental System to consist of the 1st Battalion at Jacksonville.
+It appears to have begun operations at Craig Municipal Airport and Lakeland Airport.
+It was expanded, reorganized and redesignated on 2 October 1986 as the 419th Aviation Battalion.
+A year later, it was reorganized and redesignated on 1 October 1987 as the 111th Aviation, a parent regiment under the United States Army Regimental System to consist of the 1st Battalion at Jacksonville.